KKStream/tech-glossary/glossary.md

 ### Attention mechanism

 - was introduced to improve the performance of the encoder-decoder model for machine translation.
 The idea behind the attention mechanism was to permit the decoder to utilize the most relevant parts of the input sequence in a flexible manner, by a weighted combination of all of the encoded input vectors, with the most relevant vectors being attributed the highest weights.
+- A self-attention means the contextual information, i.e. the weight to the input, comes from the input itself.
 - SeeAlso:: https://machinelearningmastery.com/the-attention-mechanism-from-scratch/
 - Tags:: deep learning